 The Frank Hansford-Miller Fellowship is offered biennially by the Western Australian Branch of the Statistical Society of Australia as a way of fostering links between our society and the UK statistical society.
 Frank left a bequest to the WA Branch to finance and help foster such links between WA and the UK.
 Prior to retiring at the age of 65 he attended many meetings of the Royal Statistical Society (RSS) of which he was a member, where he was known to take an active part in discussion of read papers as presented in the RSS.
 On retiring he came to Perth, Western Australia to be with his wife’s family, including three nephews.
-He was recognised for his written pieces on read papers and welcomed by Professor Terry Speed who was the then head of statistics at the University of Western Australia (UWA), who introduced him to the WA Branch.
 Frank subsequently took up tutoring statistics on a casual basis at UWA, and later at Murdoch University and the then Western Australian Institute of Technology before it became Curtin University.
+Frank also became an active member of the Statistical Society of Australia Western Australia branch.
 Frank’s passion was Applied Statistics and its relevance to society and to the life of the country that he was in, firstly in the UK, and secondly in his adopted country of Australia.

 The Frank Hansford-Miller Fellowship supports the appointment of a fellow from the UK to come to Perth, usually for a period of two weeks, and present a talk to the WA Branch of the Statistical Society of Australia.
 The fellow is also encouraged to visit universities and/or institutes in Perth and present a workshop.